-- 9.10.1 Only the timing device operated by a Range Officer must be used to record the official elapsed time of a competitor's attempt at a course of fire.
-If a timing device is faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the stage. - 9.10.2 If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4). - 9.10.3 A competitor who reacts to a start signal but, for any reason, does not continue their attempt at the course of fire and fails to have an official time recorded on the timing device operated by the Range Officer, will be given a zero time and zero score for that course of fire.
+9.10.1 Only the timing device operated by a Range Officer and/or the Stop Plate included in the COF must be used to record the official elapsed time of a competitor's attempt at a course of fire.
+If a timing device or Stop Plate is deemed by a Range Officer to be faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the stage.

+- 9.10.2 If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4). - 9.10.3 A competitor who reacts to a start signal but, for any reason, does not continue their attempt at the course of fire and fails to have an official time recorded on the timing device operated by the Range Officer, will be given a zero time and zero score for that course of fire. - 9.10.4 When a Stop Plate is used in a COF, the competitor must shoot and hit the Stop Plate with his final shot, failing which the competitor will receive a zero score for the subject COF.